 The St. Louis Bocce Club officially began to function in 1975 at 5627 Manchester Avenue.
-However, for several years its original group obscurely placed bocce at "John and Rose's on the Hill".
-Their camaraderie, keen pleasure in singing together, and many good times gave birth to the idea of forming a club of their own!
-Enthusiasm grew to a high pitch and the decision was made to organize a small group under the name "The St. Louis Bocce Club".
+However, for several years prior, its original group played bocce at John and Rose's on the Hill.
+With all of the camaraderie of this group, the idea of forming a club of their own was given birth.
+There was much enthusiasm about the idea, and the decision was made to organize a small group under the name "The St. Louis Bocce Club".
 One cold, Sunday morning, after the 9 o'clock Mass, Aldo Della Croce escorted a group to Manchester Avenue to look over the place of their future home.
 Everyone exclaimed "Are you kidding!
-This is it!!
-Aldo, you must be out of your wits if you think we can convert this shack to a place to play bocce!"
+This is it?
+Aldo, you must be out of your wits if you think we can convert this shack into a place to play bocce!"

-A parcel of land under the Kingshighway viaduct was purchased.
+A parcel of land under the Kingshighway viaduct was set to be purchased.
 Each member submitted $500 to make this ambitious prospect viable.
-We were all set to sign the contract; the majority of the men and women favored putting our money into this adventure.
-But, before this could become a reality, our guardian angels guided the committee toward the prospect of a new location!
+Founders were all set to sign the contract, as the majority of the men and women favored investing in this adventure.
+But, before this could come to fruition, guardian angels guided the committee toward the prospect of a new location!
 It was located in the center of our beloved Hill on 2210 Marconi Ave.
-The property was legally purchased.
-Like the royal eagles that returned to make their nest on the Tower of Ciullo near Palermo, the club returned to establish its permanent nest where it once began to meet - On The Hill!
-Plumbers, electricians, brick-layers, tile-setters, cabinetmakers, carpenters, painters, and many craftsmen, 50 or 60 men, worked together.
-The women organized fund raisers... dinners, entertainment, etc. Both men and women focused on the one goal to accomplish a beautiful bocce home.
-The structure is perfect.
-The three alleys are protected by framed screens.
-The kitchen is impeccable, resplendent in stainless steel.
-The ladies rooms are brilliant with wall mirrors, radiantly illuminated.
-The carpeted dining room holds 250 to 300 people.
-The dancing area is parquet; beautiful!
-Many, many thanks to all the men and women who helped make a dream a reality, our home!
+The club members wanted to establish a permanent residence where it once began to meet - On The Hill!
+The property was legally purchased in 1991, and this is where the club is still located today.